Tropican Alternative Parrot NO Soy NO Corn by Hagen HARI 4 lb

 “I wanted to thank you for carrying the new Tropican Alternative Granules.
 I have been desperately searching for parrot food specifically designed for overweight parrots.
 My 35-year-old double yellow head Amazon has diabetes and it is extremely difficult for her to lose weight.
 I believe her metabolism is off because of the disease.
 Since I started her on this food she has dropped a significant amount of weight and I believe within the next 2 months she will be where she needs to be!
 This is good stuff and she likes the taste.”

 Patricia and Pancho 6/13/2017

 Unfortunately, I had been a neglectful mother to my 35-year-old female double yellow amazon parrot a few years ago.
 She became overweight (460 grams) and from that, according to my vet, she developed diabetes.

 It has been a year since she was diagnosed and we have the diabetes “under control” to the best of our ability by giving her 2 injections of .02 units of diluted insulin.

 The biggest struggle is getting her to lose weight.
 Our vet would like to see her at 425 grams.
 I finally discovered Hagens Alternative diet and giver her ½ tsp 2x a day along with cooked lentils and flax seed.

 Now for the question.
 How much should I give her?
 She seems to be at a plateau and she would eat more if I gave it to her.

 Hi Patti – This is from Melanie Allen – Product Specialist at Hagen

 “Serving of Alternative Tropican is about 10% of the birds’ weight.
 So, I don’t think the ½ X 2 per day is really of benefit for this bird.

-Exercise is recommended in weight control-and this has benefit in dealing with diabetes.
-I would recommend that the bird owner, instead of putting Alternative in the dish, to allocate some of the morsels in a foraging device.
+Exercise is recommended in weight control-and this has benefits in dealing with diabetes.
+I would recommend that the bird owner, instead of putting Alternative in the dish, allocate some of the morsels in a foraging device.
 The bird will burn off a few calories by looking for food”